-Field Description HTTP Request Info Statistics Num Lookups Number of CAL lookups done.
+Field Description HTTP Request Info S Statistics Num Lookups Number of CAL lookups done.
 Preposition Hit Number of preposition hit requests.
 This statistic is only incremented at the end of the session life.
 External Hit Displays NAS Origin Hit count.
 Cache Hit Number of requests that resulted in a cache hit.
 This statistic is only incremented at the end of the session life.
 Cache Miss Number of requests that resulted in a cache miss (the web object was not available in the cache).
-Partial Cache Hit Hit Number of cacheable requests that were partial cache hits.
+Partial Cache Hit Number of cacheable requests that were partial cache hits.
 This statistic is only incremented at the end of the session life.
-Cache Bypass Whenever the Web Engine receives either a large file range request request type that it cannot cache.
-This statistics counter increases ar request file is not cached.
-This statistic is only incremented at the er session life.
+Cache Bypass Whenever the Web Engine receives either a large file range request or a request type that it cannot cache.
+This statistics counter increases and the request file is not cached.
+This statistic is only incremented at the end of the session life.
 Live Miss Session miss for MP3 Live streaming over HTTP.
 Live Hit Session hit for MP3 Live streaming over HTTP.
-ASX MetaIncremented when a Windows Media Live Request(.asx) request is proceResponseby the Web Engine.
+ASX Meta Response Incremented when a Windows Media Live Request(.asx) request is processed by the Web Engine.
+HTTP Request Type Statistics Get Requests Total Get requests.

-Table 2-94 show statistics web-engine Field Descriptions

-HTTP Request Type Statistics

-mini mequese ijpe Get Requests Total Get requests.
 Post Requests Total Post requests.
 Head Requests Total Head requests.
 Range Requests Received Range requests from clients.
 Range Requests Sent Requests sent to OS liveness query.

-Revalidation Requests Received Revalidation requests from clients.
+eld Description Revalidation Requests Received Revalidation requests from clients.
 This counter is incremented only when an If-Modified-since (IMS) request is received by the Streamer.
 Revalidation Requests Sent Revalidation requests to OS liveness query.
 Liveness Query Liveness query received from the downstream SE.
-Liveness queries are sent even when there are no client requests and liveness updates are sent every ten minutes, so it is not mandatory to have client request in order to generate a liveness query.
+Liveness queries are sent even when there are no client requests and liveness updates are sent every ter minutes, so it is not mandatory to have client request in order to generate a liveness query.
 Streaming Redirected Requests The number of request handed over to WMT.
 Local Requests Requests from other Protocol Engines.

-Field Description Play Live Requests WMT Live requests.
+Play Live Requests WMT Live requests.
 Total Outgoing Requests Total number of unique request that web-engine sent to the upstream.
-HTTP Authorization Statistics Authorization Allow Number of authorization requests being allowed.
+Origin Server Redirected Requests Cumulative sum of requests coming to all delivery services on the SE for which this feature is enabled.
+This number is cleared when the Web Engine i restarted or the clear statistics all command is executed.
+TTP Authorization Statistics Authorization Allow Number of authorization requests being allowed.
 Authorization No Cache Number of authorization requests being applied with the No-cache rule.
 Authorization Force Revalidate Number of authorization requests being applied with the Force revalidate rule Authorization Deny Number of authorization requests being denied.
 Authorization Rewrite Number of authorization requests being applied with the rewrite rule.
 Authorization GenerateSign Number of authorization requests being applied with the generate sign rule.
 Authorization Redirect Number of authorization requests being redirected.
 Authorization Resolve Number of authorization requests being applied with the URL-Resolve rule.
-WMT (HTTP) Rule S Statistics Allow Number of WMT (HTTP) rules being allowed.
-Block Number of WMT (HTTP) rules being blocked.
-URL Redirect Number of URL redirect statistics.
-URL Rewrite Number of URL rewrite statistics.
-Validate URL Signature Total number of requests for which URL sign validation was performed.
-No Cache Number of WMT (HTTP) rules being applied with no cache.
-HTTP Error Statistic 2S Client Errors Number of 4xx errors.
-Server Errors Number of 5xx errors.
-Bad Requests Number of HTTP request corruptions.
-Error Response Hit Number of error response cache hits.
-Error Response Miss Number of error response cache misses.
-With error response caching enabled, the error responses like 404 and 503 could be cached.
-HTTP Performance S Statistics Total Bytes In Total bytes in.
-This statistic is only incremented at the end of the session life.
-Total Bytes Out Total bytes out.
-This statistic is only incremented at the end of the session life.
+WMT (HTTP) Rule S Statistics A 11 or v Number of WMT (UTTD) miles being allowed

-Table 2-94 show statistics web-engine Field Descriptions (continued)
+Table 2-96 show statistics web-engine Field Descriptions (continued) show statistics web engine rich Descriptions (continued)